avoidwork/cocoa/README.md

 2. (Optional) Edit `config.json` to configure your email server, etc.
 3. Run via `node index.js`.

+#### Upstart
+Use the provided upstart recipe: `sudo cp node_modules/cocoa/cocoa.conf /etc/init & service start cocoa`

+#### Systemd
+Use the provided systemd service: `sudo cp node_modules/cocoa/cocoa.service /etc/systemd/system & systemctl enable cocoa & systemctl start cocoa`

+#### What about Windows?
+It runs great on Windows, but you're on your own to daemonize it!

 ## Request parameters
 #### words
 _Integer_ (3)